pimutils/khal/doc/source/configspec.rst

 .. object:: default_command

-    command to be executed if no command is given when executing khal
+    Command to be executed if no command is given when executing khal.

       :type: option, allowed values are *calendar*, *list*, *interactive*, *printformats*, *printcalendars*, *printics* and **
       :default: calendar